Gifts Teachers Actually Want

 That said, these aren't always things that we necessarily want or find useful.

 As a minimalist and definitely not a sentimental type, I don't like hanging on to a bunch of things I don't need just because they were gifts.
 In an effort to help out all the other teachers out there, here is my top list for small teacher gifts.

 1) Student Note/Artwork

 Teachers love getting thoughtful gifts from students that actually take time and effort.
 Coming back to the room after indoor recess to find 40 new coloring pages on your desk is one thing.
 But a heartfelt note, or a personalized piece of art is a prized gift.
 I like taking pictures of these items, or even keeping some of them from year to year.
 I know other teachers struggle to parse down student gifts, but I'm pretty minimalist.
-I highly recommend if you go this route to give something flat that can be saved in a file folder.
+I highly recommend if you go this route to give something flat that can be saved in a file folder or displayed on or inside a cabinet in the classroom.

 2) Pre-packaged Snacks